-College of St. Joseph’s Interim President Larry Jensen is a retired healthcare executive and well-known community leader in the Rutland Region.
+College of St. Joseph’s President Larry Jensen is a retired healthcare executive and well-known community leader in the Rutland Region.

 The college was founded by the Sisters of St. Joseph in 1956.
 It now offers more than 30 career-oriented programs leading to associate, bachelor, and master degrees.
 Here is how we got where we are today.